IAmKio/ground-truth-webapp/README.md

 # Ground Truth Web App
 This is the home of the Ground Truth Web App.

+## Mission
+**Ground Truth gives everyone the opportunity to report their symptoms anonymously for the benefit of others.
+Our mission is to map the movement of infection and disease across the world, and provide unrestricted access to this data.**

 ## What is Ground Truth?
 Ground Truth is a suite of apps and services that aim to crowd-source symptom data for the benefit of others.
 The data captured is free for anyone to read and use in their research or systems.
 Ground Truth is a data tool, and is not interested in capturing any possibly personally identifying information.